top of page

 UX/UI applied to my Power BI report - Part 1 "Navigation"

-Do I need a navigation bar in my Power BI report?
+Do I need a UX/UI-focused navigation bar in my Power BI report?

 Navigation is an essential part of the User Interface.

-There are two concepts that we are going to develop very briefly in this post, the first one is the User Interface (UI), which consists of a set of elements (visual or functional objects) with which the user interacts, and the second one is the User Experience (UX) that focuses on the overall experience of the end-user on the product, so the UI is one of the aspects that encompass the UX and contributes greatly to the user experience of a digital product such as our Power BI report.
+There are two concepts that we are going to develop very briefly in this post.
+The first one is the User Interface (UI), which consists of a set of elements (visual or functional objects) with which the user interacts.
+The second one is the User Experience (UX), which focuses on the end user's overall experience with the product so the UI is one of the aspects that encompass the UX and contributes significantly to the user experience of a digital product, such as our Power BI report.

-Following this idea, we can start by adopting another approach to our reports and start to see them as digital products; as such, we can consider certain usability principles, so we take up a UX principle called Jakob's Law, applied to web design; but why would I want to consider UX, UI or web design principles in my reports?
+Following this idea, we can start by adopting another approach to our reports and starting to see them as digital products; as such, we can consider certain usability principles.
+We take up a UX principle called Jakob's Law, applied to web design; but why would I want to consider UX, UI, or web design principles in my reports?

 Well, it's all about familiarity and learned experiences, but let's see what Jakob's Law says: